-The last three weeks were spent without the use of the walking boot—which is a special joy to me as the tapering was meant to last between two and six week, and I managed it in three.
+The last three weeks were spent without the use of the walking boot, which is a special joy to me as the tapering was meant to last between two and six weeks, and I managed it in three.
 The biggest reason I was able to do that was that I was house-sitting for a couple of weeks and was working remotely during that time.
-That meant that I was able to walk, rest, and exercise when my ankle needed it, rather than when it fit with my schedule for travelling to and from the office.
+That meant that I was able to walk, rest, and exercise when my ankle needed it, rather than when it fits with my schedule for travelling to and from the office.
 I do acknowledge, however, that I might have been better off tapering in a different manner.
 But the Croatia trip and house-sitting made that a bit of a challenge.
 But what’s done is done!

 However, living without the boot did make my daily living and chores a bit easier.
 And by now, there isn’t really much I can’t do.
 Although I do have to pace myself a bit because my ankle gets quite sore the more I do.

 I am finding that I still need to find a bit of balance with everything.
 I need to remember to elevate my leg a bit more often.
 And I need to remember that my ankle is still weak and can’t handle a full day’s walking around like it used to.
-I also have to remember that certain shoes are more (or less) painful than others—especially when worn for more than a couple of hours.
+I also have to remember that certain shoes are more (or less) painful than others, especially when worn for more than a couple of hours.

 But ultimately, I am managing so much better than I was even two and four weeks ago.
 So things are getting better!